wizecore/graylog2-plugin-output-syslog/README.md

   * Protocol: use tcp or udp
   * Host: Hostname with syslog
   * Port: Port for syslog, usually 514
-  * Format: Specify one of plain, structured, full, cef or custom:<ClassName> (see below for explanation on values)
+  * Format: Specify one of plain, structured, full, cef or custom:FQCN (see below for explanation on values)

 ## Supported formats